ministryofjustice/security-guidance/docs/accessing-moj-it-systems-from-abroad.md

-# Accessing Ministry of Justice \(MOJ\) IT Systems From Abroad
+# Accessing Ministry of Justice \(MoJ\) IT Systems From Abroad

-*This guidance information applies to all staff, contractors and agency staff who work for the MOJ.*
+*This guidance information applies to all staff, contractors and agency staff who work for the MoJ.*

 **Note: If you are national security cleared to 'Enhanced SC' or DV levels, follow this process for *all* your trips, regardless of whether they are for business or personal reasons.**

 As a government official travelling overseas, you should consider that you may be of interest to hostile parties regardless of your role.
-By following MOJ policies and processes, you can help reduce the risk to yourself and limit the damage of exposure of sensitive information.
+By following MoJ policies and processes, you can help reduce the risk to yourself and limit the damage of exposure of sensitive information.

-In general, it is acceptable for MOJ users to access MOJ services from abroad, and to do this using their MOJ equipment.
+In general, it is acceptable for MoJ users to access MoJ services from abroad, and to do this using their MoJ equipment.
 But before you travel, consider:

--   Do you need to take MOJ IT equipment abroad or access MOJ IT systems to do your job?
+-   Do you need to take MoJ IT equipment abroad or access MoJ IT systems to do your job?
 -   Can the business need be met in another way or by someone else?
 -   If you just need to manage your inbox while away, can you delegate permissions to your inbox to a colleague to manage on your behalf?
 -   Have you left enough time to check and obtain necessary approvals?
 The process can take several weeks, depending on the circumstances.
 This is because it may be necessary to apply additional technical controls to protect you, your device, and any data the device can access.